Last Updated on March 17, 2020

-I didn’t plan to write this recipe out nor was I doing a 5:2 diet fast day when I made it, but when I was busy eating it yesterday for lunch and tweeting (yes I know…it’s sad!) three people asked me how I made it.
+I didn’t plan to write this recipe for curried parsnip soup up on London-Unattached nor was I doing a 5:2 diet fast day when I made it, but when I was busy eating it yesterday for lunch and tweeting (yes I know…it’s sad!) three people asked me how I made it.
 And then I added up the calories and realised it would work fine as a 5:2 diet recipe and was very filling and warming.
 But, you know it’s one of those recipes that I probably do a bit differently each time.
 Sometimes I’m lazy and use curry powder or leftover curry paste.
 Other times I make up my own spice mix with ground cumin, coriander, turmeric and chilli and add fresh ginger and garlic.
 If I happen to have a cooking apple, I add it in – it makes the consistency of the soup lighter and adds a special tang.
 If I don’t have a spare potato, I use rice.

 This isn’t clever cooking, it’s about using what is in the store cupboard.